 If both UE and network support discontinuous coverage, the MME provides the Enhanced Discontinuous Coverage Support indication as described in clause 4.13.8.1.
 The MME may provide Start of Unavailability Period and/or Unavailability Period Duration to UE in the Attach Accept message as described in clause 4.13.8.2.

 For a UE using a eNodeB that provides discontinuous coverage (e.g. for satellite access with discontinuous coverage), the MME may provide Return To Coverage Notification Not Required, which requests the UE in ECM_IDLE state to not perform the TAU procedure when it returns to coverage as described in clause 4.13.8.2.
 The MME may also provide a Maximum Time Offset as described in clause 4.13.8.6.

+If supported by the MME and if the UE is subscribed to receive time reference information, then the MME provides the Time Reference Information Distribution Indication to the eNodeB.

 18. If the eNodeB received an S1-AP Initial Context Setup Request the eNodeB sends the RRC Connection Reconfiguration message including the EPS Radio Bearer Identity to the UE, and the Attach Accept message will be sent along to the UE.